A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 5/README.md

 ## Part 7: The Shimmering Veils
   - **Creatures:**
-      - To do: Mirrors of Opposition
+      - For the unique Mirrors of Opposition use the 1E stats as guides
       - To do: False Vraxerises
       - To do: False Delvahines